tensorbored/app-rag-qa/README.md

    ```

 **Contact**
-For any questions or issues, please contact [s.prateek3080@gmail.com].
+For any questions or issues, please contact Prateek @ [s.prateek3080@gmail.com].

 **Additional Terms:**
 This software is licensed under the MIT License.
 However, commercial use of this software is strictly prohibited without prior written permission from the author.
 Attribution must be given in all copies or substantial portions of the software.